Vietnam.vn - Nền tảng quảng bá Việt Nam

 The government evacuation facility, nicknamed “The Greek Island,” once housed six months’ worth of supplies including food, water, and medicine.
 It is unclear whether the U.S. Congress ever moved into the underground bunker, but the facility was decommissioned in 1992 and opened to the public for tours.

 During the Cold War between the United States and the Soviet Union, the threat of nuclear war worried politicians.
-The U.S. government purchased the resort from the Chesapeake and Ohio Railroad in 1942 and the two-and-a-half-year construction of the Greek Island shelter began.
+The U.S. government bought the resort from the Chesapeake and Ohio Railroad in 1942 and the two-and-a-half-year construction of the Greek Island shelter began.

 The sprawling underground facility houses everything needed to sustain life in the event of a nuclear attack.
 Towering doors protect those inside from radioactive fallout, bomb blasts, or intruders.
 Some doors are hidden behind wallpapered walls or fake doors.
 A chemical decontamination spray chamber inside the entrance washes radioactive fallout off bunker evacuees.
 In addition to living quarters, conference rooms, and a medical room, the facility has an operations room equipped with weapons and communications equipment to ensure the safety of its occupants.